 - o A sender of a packet includes its global sequence number in the sequence number field of the fixed header.
-The sender includes the receivers sequence number in the acknowledgment number field of the fixed header. - o Any packets that do not require acknowledgment must be sent with a sequence number of 0. - o Any packet that has an acknowledgment number of zero (0)

-indicates that sender is not expecting to explicitly acknowledging delivery.
-Otherwise, it is acknowledging a single packet.

-o Packets that are network layer multicast must contain acknowledgment number of 0.
+The sequence number wraps around to one when the maximum value is exceeded (sequence number zero is reserved for unreliable transmission).
+The sender includes the receivers sequence number in the acknowledgment number field of the fixed header. - o Any packets that do not require acknowledgment must be sent with a sequence number of 0. - o Any packet that has an acknowledgment number of zero (0) indicates that sender is not expecting to explicitly acknowledging delivery.
+Otherwise, it is acknowledging a single packet. - o Packets that are network layer multicast must contain acknowledgment number of 0.